edwin-finance/docs/getting-started/tokenomics.md

 # Tokenomics

-EDWIN powers both the governance of edwin DAO and provides access to edwin cloud features.
+EDWIN powers the governance of edwin DAO and provides access to edwin cloud features.

 #### Governance
-Token holders shape the future of DeFAI integration through:
+Token holders shape the future of DeFAI integration through the following:
 * Voting on new DeFi protocol integrations
 * Directing AI feature development priorities
 * Steering platform research initiatives